 Pending updates will be picked up on the next application start, which means that on platforms that support suspending the platform should check

 SbSystemRequestStop instead of suspending if there is a pending restart.

 suspend_signals.cc for an example.

 Evergreen can support multiple apps that share a Cobalt binary.
 This is a very common way to save space and keep all your Cobalt apps using the latest version of Cobalt.
-We understand that there are situations where updates are only needed for certain apps, so we have provided a way where Cobalt Updater behavior can be easily configured on a per-app basis with simple loader_app command-line flags.
+We understand that there are situations where updates are only needed for certain apps, so we have provided a way where Cobalt Updater and loader_app behavior can be easily configured on a per-app basis with simple command-line flags.

 Each app’s Cobalt Updater will perform an independent, regular check for new Cobalt Evergreen updates.
 Note that all apps will share the same set of slots, but each app will maintain metadata about which slots are “good” (working) or “bad” (error detected) and use the appropriate slot.
 Sharing slots allows Evergreen to download Cobalt updates a single time and be able to use it across all Evergreen-enabled apps.

 [APP_1] (currently using SLOT_1, using Cobalt v4) [APP_2] (currently using SLOT_0, using Cobalt v3) [APP_3] (currently using SLOT_0, using Cobalt v3)